Last Updated on April 16, 2023 by Andrew Pirie

 Winning the event Angelica Janda of FEU in 1.65m just .01 outside her national junior record.
 Palaro Record Holder Maureen Schrijvers of FEU was second in 1.60m and the surprise came from the bouncy Kirstie Kaye Vinco of FEU who improved her best leap by 10cm to leap 1.60m also.
 ASEAN school games Silver medalist Sarah Dequinan was fourth in 1.55m, Former UAAP Champion Chairy Palermo fifth in 1.55m, and PNG Junior Silver medalist Josefa Ligmayo seventh in 1.55m.

-Another impressive run coming from Louielyn Pamatian the ASEAN School Games silver medalist, who added a second tick to her qualifying status for next years ASG with a run of 2.16.69 placing behind Rosales of UE 2.14.51.
-Angco of UE won the first heat in 2.15.09.
+Another impressive run came from Louielyn Pamatian the ASEAN School Games silver medalist, who added a second tick to her qualifying status for next year’s ASG with a run of 2.16.69 placing behind Rosales of UE 2.14.51.
+Angco of UE won the first heat on 2.15.09.

 4. Clinton is Sprint King of the UAAP (rev 1)